ZacBlanco/zacblanco.github.io/index.md

 ---

-I am currently a [PhD student](/education/) at [UC San Diego](https://ucsd.edu) working with Dr. Yiying Zhang in [WukLab](https://wuklab.io).
+I am currently a [PhD student](/education/) at [UC San Diego](https://ucsd.edu) working with Prof. Yiying Zhang in [WukLab](https://wuklab.io).
 Previously, I worked as software engineer at [Alluxio Inc.](https://alluxio.io) and earned my undergraduate degree at [Rutgers University](/education/undergrad/).
 You can find my most of my research and projects on my